The power of a single Haar random state: constructing and separating quantum pseudorandomness: Technical Overview

 \section{Technical Overview}

 This section is organized as follows.
 In \cref{sec:1prs-techoverview}, we describe the construction of a $\oprs$ in the \CHRS\ model, and we give a high-level overview of the proof of security.
 We view this as the main technical contribution of our work.
-In \cref{sec:comm-techoverview}, we explain how to construct statistically binding commitments from the constructed $\oprs$ (this follows the approach of \cite{morimae2023unconditionally}).
+We also describe how to construct in the CHRS model following the approach in~\cite{MY22a}, with slight modification to deal with the inverse issue.
 Finally, in \cref{sec:separation-techoverview}, we describe an oracle separation between $\oprs$ and $\prs$.
 We consider the CHRS model augmented with quantum oracle access to a QPSPACE machine, and we describe a generic attack on any $\prs$ construction in this model.
 Since $\oprs$ still exist in this model, this yields an oracle separation between the two.